Chromium – Mastering Minerals Series 1

 InterClinical eNews June 2020, Issue 107

 Chromium is the eighth largest classical element in the earth’s crust.1 The human body’s total content is approximately 6 milligrams.
 8 It is widely distributed in the atmosphere, soil, water, animals and plants in the form of chromite.
-Chromium is a biologically active element that is at its highest in body tissue at birth and declines with age.
+Chromium is a biologically active element which is at its highest in body tissue at birth and declines with age.
 8

 The first major research on chromium in the early 1960s concluded that chromium was an essential element for humans.
 As recently as 1989 the Food and Nutrition Board recognized that ‘trivalent chromium is required to maintain normal glucose metabolism in laboratory animals; it acts as a cofactor for insulin.’2

-The definition of an essential element is when ‘a deficiency causes interference with growth, development, or maturation, such that procreation is prevented’.
-A dietary deficiency of the element has to consistently impair a biochemical or physiological function that could be prevented or reversed by nutritional or physiological intakes of the element.
-With this definition in mind, the essentiality of chromium has been disputed.2 However, the controversy over chromium’s essentiality does not preclude it being considered a bioactive element with beneficial effects when supplemented.
+However, the controversy over chromium’s essentiality does not preclude it being considered a bioactive element with beneficial effects when supplemented.
 Studies have shown that chromium supplements in chemical forms such as picolinate, proprionate, niacinate, histadinate, and malate in therapeutic amounts can consistently alleviate insulin resistance and diabetes and associated changes in carbohydrate and lipid metabolism.
 Many studies report that chromium is decreased in diabetes patients, and insulin resistance is improved by the supplementation of chromium.
 10

 Chromium’s role

 In the 60 years since chromium’s role in blood sugar regulation was suggested, little progress has been made in establishing its nutritional requirement and biochemistry.
-In the 1980’s a unique chromium-binding oligopeptide called chromodulin was isolated and characterized, with the ability to potentiate the effects of insulin, without changing its concentration.3 Apochromodulin (the predominant form in vivo) can accept chromic ions from other biological molecules such as transferrin, to form holochromodulin.2 The newly generated holochromodulin (i.e., Cr4-chromodulin) can then bind to the insulin-stimulated insulin receptor, helping to maintain its active conformation and amplifying the receptors kinase activity.3 Tyrosine kinases are important mediators of the signaling cascade, determining key roles in diverse biological processes like growth, differentiation, metabolism and apoptosis in response to external and internal stimuli.7
+In the 1980’s a unique chromium-binding oligopeptide called chromodulin was isolated and characterized, with the ability to potentiate the effects of insulin, without changing its concentration.3 Apochromodulin (the predominant form in vivo) can accept chromic ions from other biological molecules such as transferrin, to form holochromodulin.2

 Chromium affects many processes of the insulin signaling pathway.2 In response to increases in blood sugar levels, insulin is released rapidly into the bloodstream.
 Increases in plasma insulin concentrations have been found to result in a movement of chromium from the blood to insulin-dependent cells.
 This transfer is likely mediated by the metal transport protein transferrin.3